BetaZavr/CustomNPCs_1.12.2-Unofficial/README.md

 This is an unofficial code repository for the Custom NPCs mod

-This code is posted without permission, but under the terms of the Creative Commons Attribution-Non Commercial 3.0 Unported license for CustomNPCs.
+This code is posted with permission from the author under the terms of the Creative Commons Attribution-Non Commercial 3.0 Unported license for CustomNPC.

 http://creativecommons.org/licenses/by-nc/3.0/